Madonna fandom: Anti-fanaticism

-In 2009, Priya Elan from The Guardian placed her at number 10 with Google searches of "I hate..." with 276,000 results in 2009.
-John Marrs of same publication talked about Madonna Blows Chunks created in 2003, then largest anti-Madonna website.
+In 2019, Matthew Jacobs from HuffPost commented "Madonna naysayers had a bigger platform than ever" with the advent of social media networks.
+In 2009, Priya Elan from The Guardian placed her at number 10 amid Google searches of "I hate..." with 276,000 results.
+John Marrs, from the same publication, referred to Madonna Blows Chunks created in 2003, then largest anti-Madonna website.
 As of 2009, the web received 70,000 hits and 300 members regularly add to its 30,000 anti-Madonna messages.
-Kim Knight, in an article titled The Madonna complex for The New Zealand Herald in 2016, also explored the anti-Madonna fan material.
-Tyler Cowen, cites however, that public figures are "criticized by millions every day".
+Kim Knight, in an article titled The Madonna Complex for The New Zealand Herald in 2016, also explored the anti-Madonna fan material from publications to social media groups and websites.
+Tyler Cowen, who cites the I Hate Madonna Jokebook (1993), overall commented that public figures are "criticized by millions every day".
 On the other hand, Israeli writer Amos Oz once mentioned about "a universal" idolisation on Madonna.